Interested in becoming a Fredericton Boyce Farmers Market vendor?

 When can vendors set up?

-The Market is open on Friday, 8:30 am-3 pm, for vendor setup, except when Friday is a holiday.
-On Saturday, it’s open to vendors from 5:30 am to 1:30 pm.
+The Market is open on Friday, 8:30 am-3:30 pm, for vendor setup.
+On Saturday, it’s open to vendors from 5:00 am to 1:30 pm.
 Vendors are expected to stay until The Market closes at 1 pm.
 At the end of each Market Day, vendors are encouraged to clean up as quickly as possible.
 You must leave your stalls neat and tidy, removing all goods and putting refuse in the dumpster.

 Who is permitted to work at my stall?